Package 'coconots'

 Details

 Returns forecasts for each mass point of the k-step ahead distribution for the fitted model.
-The exact predictive distributions for one-step ahead predicitons for the models included here are provided in Jung and Tremayne (2011), maximum likelihood estimates replace the true model parameters.
+The exact predictive distributions for one-step ahead predictions for the models included here are provided in Jung and Tremayne (2011), maximum likelihood estimates replace the true model parameters.
+For k>1 forecast distributions are estimated using a parametric bootstrap.
+See Jung and Tremanye (2006).
 Out-of-sample values for covariates can be provided, if necessary.

 Value